gardener/documentation/website/documentation/getting-started/common-pitfalls/_index.md

 ![](./images/timeout.png)

-Webhooks are a very helpful feature of K8s.
+Webhooks are a very helpful feature of Kubernetes.
 However, they can easily be configured to break a Shoot cluster.
 Take the timeout, for example.
 High timeouts (>15s) can lead to blocking requests of control plane components.
 That's because most control-plane API calls are made with a client-side timeout of 30s, so if a webhook has `timeoutSeconds=30`, the overall request might still fail as there is overhead in communication with the API server and other potential webhooks.

 {{% alert color="info"  title="Recommendation" %}}
 Webhooks (esp. mutating) may be called sequentially and thus adding up their individual timeouts.
 Even if the `faliurePolicy` is ignored, the timeout will stop the request.